This page contains affiliate links. Please read our disclosure for more info.

-We had three full days in Yosemite arriving on Wednesday night and spending Thursday, Friday and Saturday in the park.
+We had a full 3 days in Yosemite arriving on Wednesday night and spending Thursday, Friday and Saturday in the park.
 It was noticeably quieter midweek so avoid the weekends if you can or plan to visit the less visited areas.

-- Day 1 (9.30am to 9pm) – Cooks Meadow Loop, Taft Point, Sentinel Dome, Glacier Point & Tunnel View
+- Yosemite Itinerary Day 1 (9.30am to 9pm) – Cooks Meadow Loop, Glacier Point and Tunnel View

 - Day 2 (6am to 5pm) – Mist Trail & Mariposa Grove